pensono/dogears/NOTES.md

 ### Editors.
 I found the [Cloud9](http://beaglebone.local:3000/ide.html) editor to be somewhat clunky.
 There's no auto-save, and there's a bug where files in the editor may not be in sync with the files on disk.
 In addition, being web based, the performance of the editor itself is not great.

+The Remote - SSH extension in VS Code is by far the best development setup.

+#### Editing through VS Code

+The "Remote - SSH" extension to VS code lets you write code for the beaglebone as if it were your local machine.
+At the time of writing, it's only available in the [VS Code Insider's](https://code.visualstudio.com/insiders/).
+Once installed, get the "Remote - SSH" extension, and add `beaglebone.local` as a remote.
+The password for the default user is `temppwd`.

+#### Editing through a networked FS

 I was able to set up remote editing using JetBrains' CLion over an NFS share.
 On the beaglebone:
 ```